chinatown chicago

 • Armour Square

 Serving as the neighborhood's hub, Chinatown Square features a two-level mall housing a variety of local businesses, including restaurants, teahouses, beauty shops and candy vendors.
 The design of the area was inspired by Chinese Imperial Court and features statues representing each of the 12 animals of the Chinese zodiac, which were created by artists in Xiamen, China.
-Stop by the square in the summer and you may catch an impromptu concert or dance performance.
+The square is also home to many of the best Chinatown restaurants, so it's easy to spend half a day eating and shopping.

 Advertising